 Rebates for electric hybrid water heaters

-We’ve partnered with manufacturers and local retailers to offer $500 off new electric hybrid water heaters (EHWH).
+We’ve partnered with manufacturers and local retailers to offer $500 off new energy-saving electric hybrid water heaters (EHWH).
+They’re ENERGY STAR® certified, so you can be sure you’re making the most energy efficient choice.

 To receive this rebate, visit a participating retailer and scan the in-store PUD QR code with your mobile device or visit snopud.com/retailcoupon.
 Follow the prompts to receive your coupon, which will appear on screen and be sent to your email.
 Then, present your digital coupon at checkout.